Overview

 • Provide safe, accessible, and convenient connections for pedestrians, bicycle, and intermodal travelers.

-• Develop cost-effective solutions that support the community values and goals, without substantial construction-related impacts, that can be implemented in 2–10 years.
+• Develop cost-effective solutions that support the community values and goals, without substantial construction-related impacts.

 Timeline